rui-han-crh/quine-mccluskey-minimizer/README.md

 This example is detailed in the first test case in `linear_programming_test.dart`.

-Repeated row reduction is performed on the _A matrix_ after identifying the pivot column and row, until all the terms of the optimality function (`Zⱼ - Cⱼ`, where `j` is the column index of the _A matrix_) is _non-positive_.
+Repeated row reduction is performed on the matrix after identifying the pivot column and row, until all the terms of the optimality function (`Zⱼ - Cⱼ`, where `j` is the column index of the matrix) is _non-positive_.

-When the optimality condition is reached, such that `Zⱼ - Cⱼ` has no positive elements, the optimal solution is found and can be retrieved from the variable selection matrix that was updated upon each pivot.
+When the optimality condition is reached, such that `Zⱼ - Cⱼ` has no positive elements, the optimal solution is found and can be retrieved from the _variable selection matrix_ that kept track of entering and leaving variables upon each pivot.

 Using integer linear programming via Simplex Method, the set cover problem can effectively produce the least set of essential prime implicants that covers the entire range of minterms in polynomial time.